 You might find out that this is actually the sieve of Eratosthenes or at least any algorithm dealing with prime numbers.
 But if you never heard of the sieve of Eratosthenes, you will most likely search a while until you figure out what this code does and why.

 And even if you wrote this and are fully aware of what it does, you might forget all of it in just a few days.
-What this code actually should do is the following:

-Why is that code garbage?
+Why is that code garbage?#

 Some people might argue that the code works perfectly fine, and some might even argue, "but it is optimized!".
 Besides someone telling you that most likely never heard of broadcasting in Python, he or she also didn't respect the first rule of optimization: